Victor Buono: Television roles

 Buono played the villain King Tut on the television series Batman.
 A Jekyll-and-Hyde character, William McElroy is a timid Yale professor of Egyptology who, after being hit in the head with a brick at a peace rally, assumes the persona of the charismatic, monomaniacal Egyptian King Tut.
 When he suffers another blow to the head, the villain recovers his meek academic personality.
 The role, which proved to be the most frequently featured original villain in the series, was one of Buono's favorites because he was delighted at being able to overact without restraint.

 He played another campy villain, "Mr. Memory", in a 1967 unsold TV pilot film based on the Dick Tracy comic strip, from the same producers as Batman and The Green Hornet.

 Buono also played a scientist bent on world domination in the Voyage to the Bottom of the Sea in "The Cyborg".

 Buono made a guest appearance as Hannibal Day in the Get Smart episode "Moonlighting Becomes You", originally airing January 2, 1970, and appeared three times as Dr. Blaine in the sitcom Harrigan and Son, starring Pat O'Brien and Roger Perry as a father-and-son team of lawyers.
 He appeared in a segment of Night Gallery titled "Satisfaction Guaranteed".
 He also appeared in an episode of Hawaii Five-O, "The $100,000 Nickel", in which he played the thief Eric Damien.
 It first aired on December 11, 1973.
 He made two memorable appearances on The Odd Couple, once in the episode "The Exorcists" and again in "The Rent Strike", where he portrayed Mr. Lovelace.
 In 1976, he appeared in the comedy The Practice, portraying Bernard in the episode "Jules and the Bum".
 He also made nine appearances on the 1977 series Man from Atlantis as the primary antagonist, Mr. Schubert.

 Comedy record albums and comic poetry

-In the 1970s, Buono released several comedy record albums which poked fun at his large stature, the first of which was Heavy!, as well as a book of comic poetry called It Could Be Verse.Heavy! would sell well, reaching No. 66 in the US.
+In the 1970s, Buono released several comedy record albums which poked fun at his large stature, the first of which was Heavy!, as well as a book of comic poetry called It Could Be Verse.
+Heavy! sold well, reaching No. 66 in the US.
 He began to style himself as "the fat man from Batman".
 During guest appearances on The Tonight Show Starring Johnny Carson, he frequently recited his poetry.
 The most popular of his poems was "Fat Man's Prayer", a work often erroneously attributed to Dom DeLuise or Jackie Gleason.
 It included many widely quoted couplets such as: